zilliztech/doc_en/infini/infini.md

 ---
 # Infini

-This part introduces how to install and use Infini.
+This section introduces how to install and use Infini.